sebasrevuelta/CreateJIRATicketsIntoTheCorrectJIRAProject/README.md

 This automation bridges Semgrep security findings with JIRA workflows by:

-- Filtering repositories by prefix
+- Filtering repositories by prefix.
-- Fetching findings filtered by severity and issue type
+- Fetching findings filtered by severity and issue type.
-- Creating one structured ticket per finding automatically
+- Creating one structured ticket per finding automatically.

 It reduces manual triage effort while maintaining control and accuracy.